-He is a core partner at the University of Copenhagen’s Center for Advanced Studies in Biomedical Innovation Law and co-PI of the Project on Precision Medicine, Artificial Intelligence, and the Law.
+He is a core partner at the University of Copenhagen’s Center for Advanced Studies in Biomedical Innovation Law and co-principal investigator of the Project on Precision Medicine, Artificial Intelligence, and the Law.

-He previously was an assistant professor of law at the University of New Hampshire School of Law, an academic fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, and a visiting scholar at the University of California, Hastings College of the Law.
+Price previously was an assistant professor of law at the University of New Hampshire School of Law; an academic fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School; and a visiting scholar at the University of California, Hastings College of the Law.

 Panelist, "Sharing Medical Research Data: Privacy and Confidentiality," at the University of Utah Law Review Symposium